Required Off Season Meeting/Call Date: at MLAX National Meeting/Convention (each December)

 Ejected coaches must leave sight of the playing field/floor when ejected.
 If the ejected coach does not comply in a timely manner, the game is forfeited.

 All Conference Team: Each team through their SID may nominate attackers, midfielders, defenders, long-pole midfielders, specialists & goaltenders for all-conference consideration.
 All nominations must be received by the Service Bureau Director prior to the stated deadline.
-15 First Team selections and 15 2nd Team selections (no third team/honorable mention team) with a minimum of 3 Attackmen, 3 Midfielders, 3 Defensemen, 1 Long Pole Midfielder, 1 Specialist and 1 Goalie per team (30 total) will be selected.
+15 First Team selections and 15 2nd Team selections (no third team/honorable mention team) with a minimum of 3 Attackmen, 3 Midfielders, 3 Defensemen, 1 Goalie, 1 Long Pole Midfielder, 1 Faceoff, 1 Defensive Midfielder and 2 "Extras" (as determined by coaches) per team, will be selected for a total of 30 all-conference representatives.
 Each team will vote for players in rank order and may not vote for their own players.

 Offensive Player of the Year: Each league member will vote for three players excluding their own, in rank order.
 Candidates include the highest all conference vote getters in offensive balloting.and the winner will be named Offensive Player of the Year.
 Ties will be broken by greatest number of 1) first place votes, 2) 2ed place votes, 3) 3rd place votes.
 Note: The Offensive Player of the Year and Defensive Player of the Year CAN NOT be nominated for or win both awards.